22 January 2021

 We make every effort to ensure your transactions are executed as efficiently as possible.
 That means we optimise the costs, speed and likelihood of the order being executed.

 We are keen to offer you a greater insight into how we execute your orders (or have them executed) and how we ensure the best possible result.
-In the course of 2018 we will therefore provide you with a summary at ing.be indicating the best-performing trading venues for each investment category.
+You can find a summary at ing.be indicating the best-performing trading venues for each investment category.
 A trading venue is the place or stock exchange where the transaction is executed.
 More information can be found here.

 MiFID II differentiates between professional and non-professional clients.
 For professional clients, a lower level of protection is applicable.